Z1ngo1/cobol-practice-tasks/TASKS/TASK05-VSAM-BANKING/README.md

 **Important:** Inline DD * data is padded to 80 bytes.
 You must either:
 - Define VSAM with RECORDSIZE(80,80) to match inline format, OR
-- Create temporary PS file with exact record length (32 bytes), load data there first, then REPRO to VSAM
+- Create temporary PS file with exact record length (32 bytes), load data there first, then REPRO to VSAM (see [JCL-SAMPLES/DATAVSAM.jcl](JCL-SAMPLES/DATAVSAM.jcl) for example using ICETOOL and IEBGENER methods)

-See JCL-SAMPLES folder for REPRO example JCL.

 ### Step 3: Prepare Transaction File